 Manos Hatzidakis died in Athens on 15-06-1994.

-Rebetico & Entechno
+Rebetiko & Entechno

 His whole life, Manos Hatzidakis was dedicated to and strongly related to the traditional Greek song.
 In 1949, in a lecture about “ Rebetico” songs, he supported this genre which was, at that time, either unknown or despised.
 Later, he created, together with Mikis Theodorakis, the “Entechno”, a very important music stream, in which music has very close ties with Greek poetry.
-Along with his interest in the Greek song, Manos Hatzidakis was also a composer with a personal inspiration.
+Along with his interest in the Greek song, Manos Hatzidakis was also a composer with personal inspiration.
 He managed to create a wonderful composition, combining the world of folk music with his new musical horizons.

 You can find all info for this concert (Manos Xatzidakis, « Η εποχή της Μελισσάνθης ») on the website of the Greek National Opera.
 For those who are in Athens, be quick and you might be lucky and still find a place for 4 or 5 November.

-This video was taken during one of the Omilo courses on the island of Syros: a Jazz concert in Ano Syros, transforming a very known M. Hatzidakis song.
+This video below was taken during one of the Omilo courses on the island of Syros: a Jazz concert in Ano Syros, transforming a very known M. Hatzidakis song.